AhmedEnnaime/YouQuiz/README.md

 | `birthDate` | `date` | **Required**. birthDate of trainer |
 | `address` | `string` | **Required**. address of trainer |
 | `speciality` | `string` | **Required**. speciality of trainer |

+## Feedback

+If you have any feedback, please reach out to me at ahmedennaime20@gmail.com or in linkedin [@AhmedEnnaime](https://www.linkedin.com/in/ahmed-ennaime-731171225/)